Is your thermal printer underperforming? There’s a good chance that those print inaccuracies are the direct result of dirty printheads.

 - Residue buildup

-If you’re cleaning efforts aren’t successful, it might be time for you to replace your thermal printheads.
-Keep in mind that the printhead is usually the most expensive element on a thermal printer.
+If your cleaning efforts aren’t successful, it might be time to replace your thermal printheads.
+Remember that the printhead is usually the most expensive element on a thermal printer.
 You can save thousands of dollars by simply staying on top of your printer’s maintenance schedule.
 Check the following before replacing your printhead:

 - Check to make sure that you are using the appropriate kind of paper.
 There are several varieties of thermal printer paper, including various combinations of paper and core sizes.
 You can check your user’s manual or reach out to the manufacturer to get the suggested credentials.

-- Make sure that the paper is loaded properly and facing the correct direction.
-If you’re using thermal paper, you can perform a quick scratch text to ensure that the heat-sensitive side is facing upward.
+- Make sure that the paper is loaded correctly and facing the correct direction.
+If you’re using thermal paper, you can perform a quick scratch text to ensure that the heat-sensitive side faces upward.

 - Thermal paper is heat- and light-sensitive.
-Make sure that you are storing yours in an environment that won’t leave it susceptible to damage.
+Ensure that you are storing yours in an environment that won’t leave it susceptible to damage.

 Wrapping Up

 As you can see, thermal printheads are super easy to clean.
-There are plenty of cleaning methods to choose from, including ones that can be executed with ingredients you probably already have on hand.
-A properly maintained thermal printhead can last as many as 10 years.
-In most cases, it’s neglect (not age or quality) that leads to the degradation of a thermal printhead.
+There are plenty of cleaning methods to choose from, including ones you can execute with ingredients you probably already have on hand.
+An adequately maintained thermal printhead can last as many as ten years.
+In most cases, neglect (not age or quality) leads to the degradation of a thermal printhead.

 Do you use a thermal label printer regularly?
 Have you observed issues in the quality of your prints?
 If so, we hope you found these cleaning tips and tricks helpful.
 If you have any remaining questions, feel free to drop them in the section below!